“A most daring operetta”: Gender and Cultural Transfer in Olga Neuwirth’s American Lulu

 Roman Synakewicz studied Musicology at the Humboldt University Berlin and Newcastle University.
 His Master’s thesis on polysystematic notation analyzed the characteristics and usage of new notation types for string instruments in contemporary music.
 During this time, he also took extracurricular lessons in composition with Helmut Zapf.
 After moving to Vienna toward the end of his Master’s studies, he worked as proofreader for the complete edition of the Alban Berg foundation and as assistant manager for the Orchester Wiener Akademie.
 In 2019 he began doctoral studies on gender, cultural transfer, and intertextuality in Olga Neuwirth’s American Lulu at the University of Music and Performing Arts Vienna.

-„Fidelio-Netzwerke“, in: Julia Ackermann und Melanie Unseld (Hg.), BEETHOVEN.An.DENKENBeethoven – Das Theater an der Wien als Erinnerungsort, Wien 2020
+„Fidelio-Netzwerke“, in: Julia Ackermann und Melanie Unseld (Hg.), BEETHOVEN.AN.DENKEN – Das Theater an der Wien als Erinnerungsort, Wien 2020

 Welche Herausforderungen stellt die Praktik des Adaptierens an ein intermediales Kunstwerk?
 Wie zeigt sich das Spannungsverhältnis zwischen medialem und kulturellem Transfer in Olga Neuwirths Musiktheater?